Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lesson5.md

 - When we get more advanced, we'll have a more **[extensive onboarding form](https://github.com/Cyfrin/security-and-auditing-full-course-s23/blob/main/extensive-onboarding-questions.md)**, but we'll cover that later in the course.
 - Eventually you may want to customize this form to suit your needs.

+### Congratulatory Note and a Sneak Peek
+- **A huge congratulations on reaching this far!** 🥳
+- I know the journey might seem verbose and daunting, but trust me, all these painstaking steps are crucial.
+They will save you hours in the future, especially if you consider becoming an independent auditor or starting your own firm.
+- Keep sharp, in our next lesson we'll be going over `The Tincho` an auditing technique used by the legendary `Tincho Abbate`.